-- Costs for other individuals in attendance and overages on meal costs can be paid from non-state funds, department/college trust funds if included in the trust fund agreement, or personally.
+- Costs for other individuals in attendance and overages on meal costs can be paid from non-state funds or personally.

 - Actual, itemized receipt with proof of payment must be attached.
 Expenditures without itemized food receipts will be returned unprocessed to the deans' offices.

 - Generic invoices no longer need to be submitted.
 If reimbursement is made to a CSU Fresno employee, the employee must sign the top portion of the direct pay/hospitality form under payee certification.